amblount/amblount.github.io/open-endedness.md

 A link to the [shownotes](https://thedataexchange.media/algorithms-that-continually-invent-both-problems-and-solutions/) - Episode: Algorithms that continually invent both problems and solutions.

+Kenneth Stanley in this interview mentioned that he is starting a new research group @ Open AI focused on open-endedness and he is recruiting people with diverse background in neuroevolution, evolutionary algorithms and a solid knowledge base of machine learning and deep learning.

+A brief history on neuroevolution, it stems from the evolution of the brain and it's development over time.
+Human intellect has developed over time not by planning every stage but through observing the environment and adapting to it.
+Although this seems like a brand new science it is actually complementary to training a neural network through stochastic gradient descent and this can be thought of as a way to improve the current state of the art (SOTA) approach we have to structuring reinforcement learning problems.

 5 Pieces of Prior work which contributed

 1. POET [Paired Open-Ended Trailblazer: Endlessly Generating Increasingly Complex and Diverse Learning Environments and Their Solutiona](https://arxiv.org/abs/1901.01753) | [Jeff Video Explanation](https://www.youtube.com/watch?v=CsizpWJ-nD0&t=23s) | [Video Explanation](https://www.youtube.com/watch?v=8wkgDnNxiVs)